 Why we are talking about cleaning retainers?
 Taking care of your retainers will make sure that you can speed up the process of straightening your teeth without having to count for months and months!
 Fixed retainers need cleaning as you clean your teeth.
 Brush your teeth twice as you would normally.
 Brush the back of your teeth and around the wire.
 You need to get the incidental brushes and just slot them in between each one.
 When you remove your retainers in the morning, just clean your teeth but not with toothpaste as it can take the shine off them.
 Are the retainers permanent?

-A lot of patients loses the patience of straightening process as they can see that after one orthodontic process, they are shifted to yet another straightening plan.
+A lot of patients lose patience with the straightening process as they can see that after one orthodontic process, they are shifted to yet another straightening plan.
 This could be really frustrating since they have been waiting for their straight teeth without any metal braces.
-Retainers are very important after invisalign treatment as it helps in positioning your teeth as it should be.
+Retainers are very important after Invisalign treatment as it helps in positioning your teeth as they should be.
 If you don’t follow wearing them up, you may have to end up with bad news of “mission unsuccessful”.
 Your teeth will again start to move back again and thus you will have no other choice than to remorse.

-Retainers might be very uncomfortable on your teeth but as the days pass, you will get used to them.
+Retainers might be very uncomfortable with your teeth but as the days pass, you will get used to them.
 Wearing them consistently will help you in easing out the process.
-It is just normal if you feel your teeth has shifted a slight bit after you have removed the Invisalign London.
-This happens because of wearing and tearing that is due to speaking, eating, swallowing or chewing.
+It is just normal if you feel your teeth have shifted a slight bit after you have removed the Invisalign London.
+This happens because of wearing and tearing that is due to speaking, eating, swallowing, or chewing.